🏠 Awaab's Law 2026:See the compliance equipment guide →

 Coverage is rated for rooms up to approximately 80 square metres, making the PlusZap 30W suitable for medium to large commercial kitchens, warehouse goods-in areas, corridors, and retail back-of-house spaces.
 For very large warehouses or factory floors, multiple units can be deployed to provide overlapping coverage.
 The unit is designed for wall mounting and includes the necessary fixings.

-At £120, this is the most expensive unit in our roundup, but the premium is justified by the build quality, the brand pedigree, and the peace of mind that comes with using a unit that is specifically designed and certified for professional pest management.
+The premium is justified by the build quality, the brand pedigree, and the peace of mind that comes with using a unit that is specifically designed and certified for professional pest management.
 For food businesses where EHO compliance is non-negotiable, the PlusZap 30W is the safest choice.

 Pros: